Life's but a walking shadow, a poor player

 To ensure that Banquo's portion of the prophesy does not come to pass, Macbeth also murders his friend.
 Banquo's ghost later visits Macbeth at a feast and torments the miserable King.

 A distraught Macbeth again sees the witches.
 This prophesy warns Macbeth to watch out for Macduff, another Scottish noble who has fled to England.
 The witches also inform Macbeth that he will not be harmed by any man born of a woman.

-In England, Macduff and Duncan's sons—Malcom and Donalbain—raise an army against Macbeth.
+In England, Macduff and Duncan's sons—Malcolm and Donalbain—raise an army against Macbeth.
 With confidence based on the witch's prophesy that he cannot die at the hand of a man born of a woman, Macbeth believes he is invincible.
 Despite many of his lords abandoning him and receiving news of his wife's death, Macbeth proceeds in battle.
 No one is able to kill him, until he and Macduff at last face each other in battle.
-Macduff's dramatic birth clarifies the witch's prophesy; he kills Macbeth, and assumes the throne of Scotland.
+Macduff's dramatic birth clarifies the witch's prophesy; he kills Macbeth, and Malcolm assumes the throne of Scotland.